18th Sunday in Ordinary Time – Year C.

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

 Sun. … The world in which we live shares many of the same values that the people of Qoheleth’s time seem to have held.
 Our present day culture seems to treasure the material values of this world.
-Many in our society are fascinated and lured by the prospect of wealth and all that it brings.
-Do we allow ourselves to become contaminated by these false treasures?
-Do we understand the difference between pleasure and enjoyment and true happiness?
+Do we allow ourselves to become contaminated by these false treasures and forget about God and our neighbour?

 Mon. … Do we, like Qoheleth, sometimes wonder what the purpose of our lives and our toils are?
 Qoheleth has concluded with foresight that the fruits of our toil will become the property of a person who has expended not the slightest effort in acquiring it.
 Therefore there is no real gain materially or permanent value in this life.
-Qoheleth was addressing a public who were convinced that wealth and comfort were the only worthwhile things that human beings could ever hope for.
-Qoheleth tells them that it is not much to look forward to because it is all temporary and it’s all vanity.
-Are we disturbed by Qoheleth’s thinking?
-Do we too question the real purpose of life?
+Do we too question the purpose of life?

-Tues. … After counselling with his disciples Qoheleth still could not find answers to these fundamental questions.
-The replies to these questions on life will not be found in his book but in the Gospel.
-Jesus will invite all people to open their minds and eyes and not direct their interests only to personal gain and benefit.
+Tues. … Jesus will invite all people to open their minds and eyes and not direct their interests only to personal gain and benefit.
 The simple truth is that we are all passing through this world on our journey of salvation and in the end will take no material possessions with us.
 Our love for God and our neighbour is our only ‘lasting treasure’ that has lasting value.

 Wed. … In the second reading, Paul tells his Colossian converts and us, to ‘seek the things that are above’.
 When we become like Christ we begin to resemble our Father in heaven and the virtues and values we are expected to have when we complete our journey of salvation.

-Thurs. … The ‘Rich Fool’ in the parable for whom we were inclined to feel admiration and sympathy for had hoped to provide a better life for tomorrow.
-In his accumulation of riches he has forgotten what is most important in life: the love of God and his neighbor.
+Thurs.… The ‘Rich Fool’ in the parable for whom we were inclined to feel admiration and sympathy for had hoped to provide a better life for tomorrow.
+In his accumulation of riches he has forgotten what is most important in life: the love of God and his neighbour.
 He allowed his objective of security to become selfish greed and his idol.

-Sat. … The time is coming for each one of us when the material wealth that we have accumulated will be ‘Fools Treasure’ i.e. treasure that we cannot take with us on the next stage on our journey of salvation.
-Is there a treasure that we can build that will be lasting and not pass away?
+Sat. … Is there a treasure that we can build that will be lasting and not pass away?
 The mission of the Church testifies that there is.
-The person who does the will of God irrespective and who labours for his neighbor gratuitously is not labouring in vain.
+The person, who labours for his brother or sister gratuitously, is not labouring in vain.

 Prayer after the Daily Reflection.

 Father, we pray for the wisdom not to allow ourselves to be contaminated by the false treasures of this world.
-May we always seek things that are from above, may we always follow in the ‘Way’ of our Lord Jesus Christ’s teachings.
 May we always recognize that the most valuable things in life are beyond the buying power of money.
 By Your grace may we always put the gifts You have given us in lasting things and gratuitously labour for our brothers and sisters in need.

 This we ask through our Lord Jesus Christ, Your Son, who lives and reigns with You and the Holy Spirit, One God, forever and ever.
 Amen.